.png)

 👉 Book a demo to see how modern firms close faster with Aider

+The firms that will thrive in 2026 are not the ones chasing every trend.
+They are the ones intentionally building capability - across people, processes, and technology.
+Industry events play a quiet but powerful role in that journey by creating space to learn, reflect, and realign with where the profession is heading.
 If you are planning your firm’s growth this year, consider conferences, workshops and other events not as time away from the desk, but as an investment in the kind of firm and team you want to build.